jaoeul/gingersnap/README.md

 gingersnap -t "<target> <arg_1> ... <arg_n>" -c <corpus_dir> -a <arch>
  -t, --target        Target program and arguments.
  -c, --corpus        Path to directory with corpus files.
+ -a, --arch          Architecture to emulate.
  -j, --jobs          Number of cores to use for fuzzing.
 Defauts to all active cores on the
                      system.
  -p, --progress      Progress directory, where inputs which generated new coverage will be
                      stored.
 Defaults to `./progress`.
- -a, --arch          Architecture to emulate.
  -v, --verbose       Print stdout from emulators to stdout.
  -n, --no-coverage   No coverage.
 Do not track coverage.
  -h, --help          Print this help text.

+Supported architectures:
+ - rv64i [RISC V 64 bit]

 Available pre-fuzzing commands:
  xmem       Examine emulator memory.